 At the Humanities House on Officer’s Circle, a young girl is said to roam the building, and others have reported seeing a floating face.

 And, of course, the cemetery is said to have its share of ghosts as well.
-The still-active military cemetery houses regular soldiers of the fort and those who were killed in the Battle of Bear River and German, Italian and Japanese prisoners of war.
+The still-active military cemetery houses regular soldiers of the fort, those killed in the Battle of Bear River, and German, Italian and Japanese prisoners of war.
 Here, visitors have reported hearing the footsteps of someone or something that isn’t there.

 The fort is located on the University of Utah campus at the northeastern edge of Salt Lake City.